mlaroy/grease/readme.md

 -----

-**Alpha** - This project is still in development, and probably isn't stable for use in production yet.
+**Alpha** - This project is still in development, and as such, probably isn't stable for use in production yet.
 When the time comes, a 1.0 release will be made, and it possibly will be made available as an npm module.

 ## Getting Started